MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 The dev category is one of 16 available categories.

-**For the second Chuck Norris Valentine's Day card, we will add an HTML selection for the user to choose 1 of 16 categories.**
+**For the second Chuck Norris Valentine's Day card, we will add an [HTML Select element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) for the user to choose 1 of 16 categories.**

 #### Create a variable
 First, let's create a **chosenCategory** variable and assign dev to it.